openego/ding0/doc/usage_details.rst

 The nametupels are one of the parameters that are input for the export functionality.
-Other Inputs are a valid connection to the Open Energy Platform (the tcp based connection is used here), the schema name that specifies the destination on the database as well as the value for the srid.
+Other Inputs are a valid connection to the Open Energy Platform (the tcp based connection is used here), the schema name that specifies the destination on the database as well as the srid.

 .. code-block:: python